-The reporting period for annual FD Statements is the preceding calendar year.
-For

-Schedule E ("Positions"), the reporting period is January 1 of the preceding calendar year through the date of filing.
-This applies to employees who must file because of a raise in their rate of pay but are not new employees or who have been designated a principal assistant.
+The reporting period for annual FD Statements is the calendar year preceding the year you file.
+For Schedule E ("Positions"), the reporting period is January 1 of the preceding calendar year through the date of filing.
+This applies to employees who must file because of a raise in their rate of pay, but who are not new employees or have been designated a principal assistant.

-The reporting period for New Members, as defined on page 2, is calendar year 2021.
-New Members must complete Schedules A, C, D, E, F, and J in the online filing system or a paper Form B. When completing Schedules A and C, fill out the "Preceding Year" information in the online filing system or column on the paper form, respectively, and mark the "Current Year" information "Not Applicable" or "N/A."
+The reporting period for new Members, as defined on page 2, is calendar year 2022.
+New Members must complete Schedules A, C, D, E, F, and J in the online filing system or a paper Form B. When completing Schedules, A and C, fill out the "Preceding Year" information in the online filing system or column on the paper form, respectively, and mark the "Current Year" information "Not Applicable" or "N/A."

 The reporting period for candidates and new employees is generally January 1 of the prior calendar year through the current calendar year to a date within 30 days prior to the date of filing.
 You may select the period-ending date so long as it is no more than 30 days prior to the date of filing.
-Thus, if your Statement is due on May 16, 2022, and you file it April 15, 2022, your reporting period is January 1, 2021, through any date of your choosing between March 16 and April 15, 2022.
-Please note, May 15, 2022 falls on a Sunday.
-As a result, the annual filing deadline for Calendar Year 2021 FD Statements is May 16, 2022.
-The deadline will be May 15 again in 2023.
-Once you have determined the period covered, you must state it in the "Period Covered" box at the top of the Preliminary Information page of the form or enter it in the appropriate spot in the online filing system.
+Thus, if your FD Statement is due on May 15, 2023, and you file it April 15, 2023, your reporting period is January 1, 2022, through any date of your choosing between March 16 and April 15, 2023.
+Once you have determined the period covered, you must state it in the "Period Covered" box at the top of the "Preliminary Information" page of the form or enter it in the appropriate spot in the online filing system.

 Please note that for Schedule E ("Positions") and Schedule J ("Compensation in Excess of \$5,000 Paid by One Source"), first-year candidates and new employees are required to provide information for the current year and two preceding calendar years.
-Thus, if you are filing in 2022, you must provide information for these two schedules for 2020, 2021, and 2022 through the date of filing.
+Thus, if you are filing in 2023, you must provide information for these two schedules for 2021, 2022, and 2023 through the date of filing.
 Second-year candidates must provide this information for their reporting period.

-The reporting period for a termination FD Statement depends on the termination date.
-If the individual's termination date is prior to May 16, the reporting period is the prior calendar year through the date of termination in the current calendar year.
-If the individual's termination date is after May 16, the reporting period is the calendar year in which termination occurs through the date of termination (i.e., the final date on payroll if leave is being used).
+The reporting period for a Termination Report depends on the termination date.
+If the individual's termination date is prior to May 15, the reporting period is the prior calendar year through the date of termination in the current calendar year.
+If the individual's termination date is after May 15, the reporting period is the calendar year in which termination occurs through the date of termination (i.e., the final date on payroll if leave is being used).

-REPORTING OF SPOUSE AND DEPENDENT CHILD FINANCIAL INFORMATION required to disclose You are certain information concerning the income, assets, liabilities, and other information of your spouse and dependent children on the FD Statement.
+REPORTING OF SPOUSE AND DEPENDENT CHILD FINANCIAL INFORMATION

+You are required to disclose certain information concerning the income, assets, liabilities, and other information of your spouse and dependent children on the FD Statement.
 Following the June 26, 2013, U.S. Supreme Court opinion in U.S. v.
 Windsor, these requirements will also be enforced for filers who are legally married to a spouse of the same sex.
 For the specific disclosure requirements for all filers, please refer to the detailed discussion of reporting obligations for each schedule provided in this instruction guide.